 To be eligible for licensure renewal, a licensee must:

-(1) submit a completed and signed application for licensure renewal on forms provided by the board;
+(1) submit a completed and signed application for licensure renewal;

 (2) submit the renewal fee required under section 148.6445;

-(3) submit proof of having met the continuing education requirement of section 148.6443 on forms provided by the board; and
+(3) submit proof of having met the continuing education requirement of section 148.6443; and

 (4) submit additional information as requested by the board to clarify information presented in the renewal application.
-The information must be submitted within 30 days after the board's request.
+The information must be submitted within 30 calendar days of the board's request.

 (a) Except as provided in paragraph (c), licenses must be renewed every two years.
 Licensees must comply with the following procedures in paragraphs (b) to (e).

 (b) Each license must state an expiration date.
-An application for licensure renewal must be received by the board or postmarked at least 30 calendar days before the expiration date.
-If the postmark is illegible, the application shall be considered timely if received at least 21 calendar days before the expiration date.
+An application for licensure renewal must be received by the board at least 30 calendar days before the expiration date.

 (c) If the board changes the renewal schedule and the expiration date is less than two years, the fee and the continuing education contact hours to be reported at the next renewal must be prorated.